Conversation & Reception: Wednesday, May 30, 2018, 6—8PM

 May 6 - June 24

 Melissa Marks is part of the exhibition Start Fresh, a group show about clarity, finesse, energy, surprise, nature, healing and defying expectations in art.
-The exhibit is curated by Eva Mantell at the Arts Counsil of Princeton and it brings together startling and fresh works of art by professional artists, alongside that of participants from seven arts and health programs that engage the community in creative dialogue.
+The exhibit is curated by Eva Mantell at the Arts Council of Princeton and it brings together startling and fresh works of art by professional artists, alongside that of participants from seven arts and health programs that engage the community in creative dialogue.

 A passionate concern for nature pervades the work of included artists: Polly Apfelbaum, Lindsay Feuer, Susan Hockaday, Natalie Jeremijenko, Melissa Marks, and Scott Wright.
 To celebrate surprise and renewal in art, students ages 15 to 102 from the Arts Council’s Arts in Healthcare programs have created bold prints as an homage to Mary Granville Delany, an 18th Century botanical artist who began her life’s work at the age of 72.